 This doesn’t mean you have to share every single thing you’re going through in your day-to-day — in fact, that could be somewhat unprofessional.

-But you shouldn’t be nervous to be upfront about discussing major events, or your weaknesses, or your mistakes.
+But you shouldn’t be nervous about being upfront about discussing major events, or your weaknesses, or your mistakes.
 Those things help build trust between you and your employees.

 Last fall and winter, I went through one of the worst depressive phases I’d experienced in years.
 My mental health was starting to affect my physical well-being.